Sachin-NK/Traffic-Detection/README.md

 ## Features

-- **Vehicle Detection**: Detects vehicles such as cars and motorcycles in the video stream.
+- **Vehicle Detection**: Detects vehicles such as cars trucks and motorcycles in the video stream.
 - **Lane Counting**: Divides the frame into three regions (left, middle, and right) and counts the vehicles passing through each region.
 - **Visual Overlays**: Displays graphical overlays such as:
   - Vehicle count for each lane.